thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ThingsBoard Edge has the following responsibilities:
  * **Collects temperature readings** from the DHT22 sensor
  * **Creates and updates alarms** if the temperature in the warehouse is higher than 50 °C
- * In case if the temperature becomes critical, ThingsBoard Edge turns on the cooler system by **sending RPC call requests** to Air Conditioner device
+ * In case if the temperature becomes critical, ThingsBoard Edge turns on the cooler system by **sending RPC call requests** to the Air Conditioner device
  * **Pushes telemetry to the cloud**

 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.